How Emotionally Intelligent Are You? Take This 3-min Quiz to Find Out

 If You're EQ Developing

-Next step: Identify one trigger that often leads to regretful reactions.
-Plan a specific response for next time.
+• Next step: Identify one trigger that often leads to regretful reactions.
+Plan a specific, calm response for the next time it occurs.

 If You're EQ Proficient